Dr Sam Lucy, Admissions Tutor

 I’m responsible for the overall admissions process, with the help of Alice and Sophie.
 I also take part in many of the Arts and Social Science interviews.
 I’m an archaeologist specialising in late Roman and Anglo-Saxon burial and settlement, and remain an active researcher.
 Having been to a comprehensive school and a sixth-form college myself, I’m keen to make sure that prospective applicants have all the information they need to make a realistic application.

-Alice Smalley, Admissions Coordinator
+Charlotte Bentley, Admissions Coordinator

 Sophie Parry, Schools Liaison & Outreach Officer